 MY LEADERSHIP PHILOSOPHY

-My experience of twenty-eight years leading large, public, integrated health and human services organization has been the driver of my evolving leadership style.
+My experience of twenty-eight years leading large, public, integrated health and human services organizations has been the driver of my evolving leadership style.
 Through both successes and failures, I have identified my strengths, built upon those, and gleaned even more from my failures.
-My strengths include a strategically focused vision that balances quality service delivery, fiscal stewardship, and a focus on positive organizational, fiscal, and client outcomes through the most essential tool of service delivery – the workforce – professional social workers and case workers.
+My strengths include a strategically focused vision that balances quality service delivery, fiscal stewardship, and a focus on positive organizational, fiscal, and client outcomes through the most essential tool of service delivery – the workforce – professional social workers and caseworkers.
 Authentic engagement, investment, and incorporating feedback loops with all levels of the organization drive my leadership strategies.
 Further, building a trauma-responsive organization, including workforce wellbeing (addressing secondary traumatic or cumulative stress) through a variety of supports for the multi-generational workforce, helps forward trust and retention.
 To that end, my leadership style is focused on implementing neuroleadership behaviors, in order to create a healthy, resilient culture and climate.